Skip to main content

 you

-I want to hear you — and I want this to be useful.
-Can we bring it down a notch so we can work through it?
+I want to hear you, and I want this to stay useful.
+Can we bring the volume down so we can work through it?

 you

-I can see you're frustrated.
-I am too, honestly.
-Let's stay focused on what we can fix.
+I can see you are frustrated.
+I am feeling some pressure too.
+Let's stay with what we can fix.

 Deflection / Blame-shifting